ClustViT: Clustering-based Token Merging for Semantic Segmentation: Related Work

-Whereas most existing methods target image classification, some solutions have been proposed to address specifically segmentation.
-What makes dense prediction tasks different from classification is that all tokens are needed at the encoder output for it to be compatible with off-the-shelf segmentation heads.
-Yuan et al. in \cite{yuanExpeditingLargeScaleVision2024a} present a token clustering layer and a token reconstruction layer into a pretrained ViT to merge and unmerge neighboring tokens based on a local $k$-means clustering.
-This method uses a structured per-block approach (fixed amount of compressed tokens).
-In our case, the focus is on tackling the problem based on semantic similarity instead of distance similarity among tokens.
-The work of \cite{tangDynamicTokenPruning2023b} combines token skimming and early exits.
-After each Transformer block in the encoder, an auxiliary head halts \textit{simple} tokens, sending them to an early decoder, while the rest continue through the full encoder.
-This work is relevant to ours but approaches the problem differently by sending partial amounts of tokens earlier to the decoder head; each head sees only partial context at each exit.
-In contrast, we work on reconstructing all the tokens to be passed to the decoder head.
 Most related to our approach, \cite{luContentawareTokenSharing2023b} proposes Content-aware Token Sharing (CTS) that uses a class-agnostic policy network attached before the tokenizer to predict whether $2 \times 2$ neighbor patches contain the same semantic class.
 In that case, the patch shares a token, effectively reducing resolution.
 The original resolution is then reconstructed after the backbone for CNN decoders or expanded after the decoder for Transformer decoders.
 This work is closest in spirit to our own approach, however, the token compression is structured (at most group of 4 tokens in each region) and predefined as a hyperparameter.
 In contrast, our method has the freedom of compressing an arbitrary amount of tokens.
 Furthermore, in CTS, a policy network needs to be trained aside from the main network.
 Our solution allows end-to-end training of the clustering component as a part of the architecture.

 Finally, different from all existing approaches, we explore clustering guided by prior knowledge from the segmentation mask, enabling token-level classification for clustering and merging similar ones.
 Our backbone is an optimized ViT, so comparisons naturally focus on this architecture.